0verlord84/ddm-hydrologic/DDM_HydroLogic/README.md

 6. (Optional) Draw an outlet line -> Recommended for hydrological modelling exports.
 7. Enter a minimum subcatchment size in m2.
 (Default = 100,000 m²)
 8. Press **Process subcatchments**.
 If successful, the plugin reports temporal layers with spatial representation of subcatchments and strahler-ordered flow lines.
+9. Export vectors as a geopackage or straight into your favourite hydrological model and go from there.

 ## Outputs